Indexed universal life insurance is, without debate, the best choice for life insurance premium financing.

 There are upwards of 16 possible health classes.
 Each one represents a 25% difference in what you pay for premiums.
 When you are considering a policy worth millions of dollars, having a professional shop the market for you can end up saving you hundreds of thousands.

-An independent agency specializing in premium financing for life insurance like Abrams Insurance Solutions can direct you toward the best insurance company to handle this part of your estate planning.
-Give us a call today at (888) 905-0333 to see which companies might work best for your estate.
+An independent agency specializing in premium financing for life insurance like Abrams Insurance Solutions can direct you toward the best insurance company to handle this part of your estate planning as well as illustrating the estate and gift tax benefits of premium financing.
+Give us a call today at 858-703-6178 to see which companies might work best for your estate.

 Types of Permanent Life Insurance Policies for Premium Financing